-It overpowers all ambient light and the resulting picture lacks any warmth or cozy atmosphere.
-Camera flash can also interfere with the colors of fairy lights or Christmas tree lights, bringing an unpleasant blue tinge.
+It overpowers all ambient light and the resulting picture lacks any warmth or cosy atmosphere.
+Camera flash can also interfere with the colours of fairy lights or Christmas tree lights, bringing an unpleasant blue tinge.

-Also, bokeh can appear in different forms (hexagons, octagons, etc) depending on the number of aperture blades in your lens.
-And you can make costume bokeh shapes (hearts and stars are pretty popular).
+Bokeh can appear in different forms (hexagons, octagons, etc) depending on the number of aperture blades in your lens.
+You can easily make custom bokeh shapes for your own photos.

-Just make a fake lens hood out of black paper and cut out the small shape you want in the center.
+Just make a fake lens hood out of black paper and cut out the small shape you want in the centre.
 Keep the shape to at least 5mm and at most 20mm.